brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     wants to send traffic to leaf-3, they better not give it to leaf-1 because leaf-1 will blackhole that traffic."

- 3. Spine-2, being a helpful and altruistic router thinks: "I must warn all the leaf routers!
+ 3. Spine-2, being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
 I must tell them that if they have any traffic to send to leaf-3, they better not give it to spine-1, but it is okay to give it to me!"

- 4. How does spine-2 warn the other routers?
-By advertising a host-specific 2.0.0.3/32 route for leaf-3 to all leaf routers.
+ 4. How does spine-2 warn the other nodes?
+By advertising a host-specific 2.0.0.3/32 route for leaf-3 to all leaf nodes.
     This route is called a positive disaggregation route.
     It is a /32 host route, whichis more specific than the /0 default route.
     Hence, all leaf routes will send traffic to leaf-3 via spine-2.
-Traffic for leaf-1 and leaf-2 still follows the default route and is ECMP'ed across all three spine routers.
+Traffic for leaf-1 and leaf-2 still follows the default route and is ECMP'ed across all three spine nodes.

- 5. Router spine-3 independently goes through the exact sequence of steps as spine-2: it also advertises a host-specific route 2.0.0.3/32 for leaf-3.
+ 5. Node spine-3 independently goes through the exact sequence of steps as spine-2: it also advertises a host-specific route 2.0.0.3/32 for leaf-3.

- 6. After everything has converged, the leaf routers will end up with an ECMP 2.0.0.3/32 route for leaf-3 that ECMP's the traffic across spine-2 and spine-3 (but not spine-1).
+ 6. After everything has converged, the leaf nodes will end up with an ECMP 2.0.0.3/32 route for leaf-3 that ECMP's the traffic across spine-2 and spine-3 (but not spine-1).

-Note that step 5 takes place independently and asynchronously on each spine routers.
+Note that step 5 takes place independently and asynchronously on each spine nodes.
-Thus, as the positive disaggregation process is converging, the host-specific positive disaggregate route starts out with a single next-hop, then two ECMP next-hop, until it finally ends up with N-1 ECMP next-hops where N is the number of spine routers.
+Thus, as the positive disaggregation process is converging, the host-specific positive disaggregate route starts out with a single next-hop, then two ECMP next-hop, until it finally ends up with N-1 ECMP next-hops where N is the number of spine nodes.

 This can be a problem.
-The traffic that used to be spread out over N routers is temporarily concentrated on a single spine router, then two spine routers, until it is finally spread out again over N-1 spine routers.
+The traffic that used to be spread out over N nodes is temporarily concentrated on a single spine node, then two spine nodes, until it is finally spread out again over N-1 spine nodes.
 This is referred to as the "transitory incast" problem.
 Later we will see how negative disaggregation avoids this problem.

 ### Negative disaggregation